 - 1. Providing comprehensive nursing assessment of health status of patients; - 2.
 Collaborating with the health care team to develop and coordinate an integrated patient-centered health care plan; - 3.
-Developing the comprehensive patient-centered health care plan, including: - 4.
-Establishing nursing diagnosis; - 5.
-Setting goals to meet identified health care needs; and - 6.
-Prescribing nursing interventions; - 7.
-Implementing nursing care through the execution of independent nursing strategies and the provision of regimens requested, ordered, or prescribed by authorized health care providers; - 8.
-Evaluating responses to interventions and the effectiveness of the plan of care; - 9.
-Designing and implementing teaching plans based on patient needs; - 10.
-Delegating and assigning nursing interventions to implement the plan of care; - 11.
-Providing for the maintenance of safe and effective nursing care rendered directly or indirectly; - 12.
-Advocating for the best interest of the patient; - 13.
-Communicating and collaborating with other health care providers in the management of health care and the implementation of the total health care regimen within and across settings; - 14.
-Managing, supervising, and evaluating the practice of nursing; - 15.
-Teaching the theory and practice of nursing; - 16.
+Developing the comprehensive patient-centered health care plan, including: - (a) Establishing nursing diagnosis; - (b) Setting goals to meet identified health care needs; and - (c) Prescribing nursing interventions; - 4.
+Implementing nursing care through the execution of independent nursing strategies and the provision of regimens requested, ordered, or prescribed by authorized health care providers; - 5.
+Evaluating responses to interventions and the effectiveness of the plan of care; - 6.
+Designing and implementing teaching plans based on patient needs; - 7.
+Delegating and assigning nursing interventions to implement the plan of care; - 8.
+Providing for the maintenance of safe and effective nursing care rendered directly or indirectly; - 9.
+Advocating for the best interest of the patient; - 10.
+Communicating and collaborating with other health care providers in the management of health care and the implementation of the total health care regimen within and across settings; - 11.
+Managing, supervising, and evaluating the practice of nursing; - 12.
+Teaching the theory and practice of nursing; - 13.
 Participating in development of health care policies, procedures, and systems; and